You are here :

 Does the council spend all of the budget available?

 We set our budgets a long time in advance, and circumstances change during the year, meaning that we do sometimes have small underspends.
 If we think that this money is no longer needed we will use it to offset any areas of overspending in the current year and remove it from the budget for the next year.

 We can also get one off additional income by doing things such as claiming back VAT or if more people use paid for services than we anticipated, giving us a surplus at the end of the year.

 Can’t the council save money from the back office?

 Councils are sometimes criticised for spending too much money on the so called “back office” – staff who are not providing a direct service to customers.
 This wrongly suggests that back office staff do not add any value to the council.
 The reality is that both back and front office staff are needed to provide a service.

 For example, to protect vulnerable children requires both children’s social workers (‘frontline’) and lawyers (‘back office’) to ensure that protection orders are granted by the courts.
 Lots of these back office services allow the front line staff to do their work.
 For example, if we didn't have ‘back office’ cleaners then our libraries and public buildings would not be in a fit state to open to the public.

 Back office staff can also do work that generates income for the council.
-For example, we need staff to collect council tax, making sure that we are able to collect £84m each year.
+For example, we need staff to collect council tax and business rates, making sure that we are able to collect £67m council tax and retain the £56m of business rates each year.

 So, while it is true that we want to protect frontline services, it would make no sense to cut back office services if in the long run it would hinder frontline services or cost us more than we would save in lost income.